abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/helm/baseline.md

 ### Validate Helm Lifecycle
-This step confirms that Helm supports the full application lifecycle on ARM64.
+This step confirms that Helm supports the full application lifecycle on Arm64.

 #### Upgrade the Release

 ```console
 helm upgrade nginx bitnami/nginx
 ```
+Test Helm's ability to update an existing release to a new revision.

 You should see an output similar to:
 ```output